ArthurJakobsson/SAFE-ADS-Testing/README.md

 ## Intro
 Ensuring the safety of Autonomous Driving Systems (ADS) requires realistic and reproducible test scenarios, yet extracting such scenarios from multimodal crash reports remains a major challenge.
 Large Language Models (LLMs) often hallucinate and lose map structure, resulting in unrealistic road layouts and vehicle behaviors.
 To address this, we introduce SAFE, a novel Scenario-based ADS testing Framework via multimodal Extraction, which leverages Retrieval Augmented Generation (RAG), knowledge-grounded prompting, Chain-of-Thought (CoT) reasoning, and self-validation to improve scenario reconstruction from multimodal crash data.

-This repository contains the source code for our ICSE 2026 paper “SAFE: Harnessing LLM for Scenario-Driven ADS Testing from Multimodal Crash Data.”
+This repository contains the source code for our paper “SAFE: Harnessing LLM for Scenario-Driven ADS Testing from Multimodal Crash Data.”

 ## SAFE Structure
 ![Solution Pipeline](Information_Extraction.png)